luigi90r/ID2-2015/1_dataset/Francesca/DS3_Dataset.md

  192.168.25.63 street and, in order to get out of Saint Marino and begin my journey I must cross the borders, my private IP is translated into a public one thanks to the NAT address, the Network Address Translation, which makes me reach my destination, the destination IP address, in a certain time, the Elapsed time.

 ###Actual dataset
-Narrowing the dataset for a faster prototyping, I kept the source and destination IP address, meaningful data to describe a journey.
+Narrowing the dataset for a faster prototyping, I kept the source and the destination IP address, meaningful data to describe a journey.